bbatsov/batsov.com/_posts/2012-09-09-from-linux-to-osx-1-year-later.markdown

 ### The special keys

-Not exactly an OSX feature, but still...
+Not exactly an OS X feature, but still...

 One year and I still hate `Command` and `Option` - option is basically `Alt` on a strange location and Command is totally useless IMHO.
 I'd